Skip to main content

 Can I update the screenshots inside Lokalise if I changed my designs?

-Yes, simply export the updated designs and tick the Update screenshots option.
+Yes.
+Re-export your updated designs and enable the Update screenshots option.

 Can I link multiple screenshots (e.g. from different languages) to one key in Lokalise?